corydonbaylor/twitter-viz/README.md

 ```
 If you are working with git, I would suggest saving your keys in a seperate file and putting that in a gitignore so that you aren't sharing this information with everyone when you share your code.

 Once you have authorized yourself, getting the actual data will be very simple.
-You can look up tweets by subject or by hashtag amoung a large list of other things, but I wanted to see how happy the days were for a particular user.
+You can look up tweets by subject or by hashtag among a large list of other things, but I wanted to see how happy the days were for a particular user.

-I needed someone who tweets at least once a day but no more than ten times a day.
+To do this, I needed someone who tweets at least once a day but no more than ten times a day (due to the limit on the number of tweets I can pull back).
 Someone who has expressive but simple tweets that would be easy to analyze with an algorithm.
-I wanted someone well known with tweets that we interesting to read.
+I wanted someone well known-- with tweets that we interesting to read.
 I tried Kayne West and Antonio Brown--both of whom were well known for social media miscues, but they did not tweet enough.
 I tried a few presidential candidates, but their tweets appear to be managed by teams and are not expressive and interesting to read.

 Eventually I landed where I knew that I was going to land but really didnt want to land--with Donald Trump.
 The reason I did not want to use Trump's twitter is because I did not want this project to be viewed through a political lense, which is obviously inescapable with Trump.
 But do to the nature of his tweets and golden zone frequency of his tweeting, I realized that his twitter is the obvious choice for an analysis such as this.